pyherald/pyherald/data/articles/dec21/julia_py.md

  -0.5
 ```

-So according to btime this operation takes 90 microseconds.
-I can only
+So according to btime this operation takes 90 microseconds. <mark>I can only
-presume that the b is short for bullshit because that timing is out by
+presume that the b is short for bullshit</mark> because that timing is out by
 a factor of 1000 compared to a reasonable assessment of how long this
 actually takes (150 milliseconds).
 The reason btime reports a much
 lower time is because it's repeatedly solving the exact same